 How do you educate 30 baseball teams about new rules and policies – and make sure they follow them?
 That was the challenge Major League Baseball faced as it moved toward implementing “pace of play” rules aimed at shortening the length of games.

-As part of the plan, the MLB installed phone lines in every stadium, connecting the dugout, the bullpen and the video review rooms, which teams use to prevent sign stealing but can contribute to excessive visits to the pitcher’s mound.
+As part of the plan, the MLB installed phone lines in every stadium, connecting the dugout, bullpen and video review rooms.
+Although these are the exact areas the teams use to prevent sign stealing, they can also contribute to excessive visits to the pitcher’s mound.
 Now the league can centrally monitor, review and record every time a coach picks up the phone.

-The league’s solution was in the cloud – specifically, a private cloud, securely accessed through the public internet, that all stadiums can count on.
+The league’s solution was in the cloud, specifically a private cloud securely accessed through the public internet so all stadiums could use it.

 What level of privacy and security do you need?

 If you’re in a highly regulated industry, like financial services, government or healthcare, consider which data should be kept on-site versus a private cloud.
 Do you need to protect patient data?
 Comply with the regulations of multiple countries?
 A hybrid cloud solution could work well for you.

 “When we first set out to make a decision around the cloud, we knew we wanted to get out of owning our own data center and migrate to a combination of private and public cloud,” says James Swanson, Monsanto’s CIO.
 “We consciously decided not to go all-in on public cloud because there were things we wanted to keep internal.”

 A hybrid solution enables you to keep control of some parts of your communications infrastructure while still reaping cloud benefits like scalability, resiliency and cost management.
 So, if privacy and control are essential to your business, this route may provide the flexibility you need.